mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 If you're using Path A (Live MCP Demo), follow these steps to connect Claude Desktop to the Mira API.
 Do this well before your demo call, not five minutes before.

-Personal note: the author of this guide connected the Mira API to Claude Desktop on her second day using Claude, with zero technical background.
-If I can do it, you can, too. 🐥
+**Personal note:** Product Marketing connected the Mira API to Claude Desktop on her second day using Claude, with zero technical background.
+If she can do it, you can, too. 🐥

 **Step 1: Install Node.js (if you don't have it already)**